nrk/phpiredis/README.md

 Contributing
 ------------

-Contributions are extremely welcome!
-Just fork the project on GitHub, work on new features or bug fixes using feature branches and [open a pull-request](http://github.com/nrk/phpiredis/issues) with a description of the changes.
-If you are unsure about a proposal you can just open an issue to discuss it before writing actual code.
+Any kind of contribution is extremely welcome!
+Just fork the project on GitHub, work on new features or bug fixes using feature branches and [open pull-requests](http://github.com/nrk/phpiredis/issues) with concise but complete descriptions of your changes.
+If you are unsure about a proposal, you can just open an issue to discuss it before writing actual code.

 Authors
 -------